robertzk/recombinator-challenge/README.md

 Please write a small [CLI tool](https://en.wikipedia.org/wiki/Command-line_interface) that works as described below.
 You may use a language of your choice.

 ## Input
 Your program should expect valid JSON representing a two dimensional matrix.
+**Do not implement JSON parsing by hand**; please a pre-existing JSON library for this purpose.
+(It's not as easy as it seems!
+And it's not the criterion we are testing.)
 It will be in one of the following two formats:

 **A**) **a list of lists**